194 restore 6 minutes

 Beach in La Flotte en Ré

-La Flotte en Ré is one of France’s most beautiful villages.
-Located to the east of Saint-Martin-de-Ré, it has just one beach: Plage de l’Arnerault.
-It is located not far from the heart of La Flotte and is bordered by a pedestrian waterfront.
+The village of La Flotte-en-Ré is one of the most beautiful villages in France.
+Located east of Saint-Martin-de-Ré, it has only one beach: Arnerault Beach.
+It is situated not far from the center of La Flotte and is bordered by a pedestrian-only waterfront.

 ile-de-re-catamaran